Euro zone and U.S. manufacturing expand, China struggles

 Employment growth also rose in March from February, Markit said.

-(Additional reporting by Kevin Yao in Beijing; Editing by Jeremy Gaunt, Clive McKeef and Dan Grebler)
+(Additional reporting by Kevin Yao in Beijing; Editing by Jeremy Gaunt and Dan Grebler)